Media Uploads#

 '''

-rtj = client.p.misc.convert_markdown_to_richtext(text)
+rtj = client.p.misc.convert_markdown_to_richtext(txt)

-client.p.submission.create_text_post(SR, 'Nice flowers', rtj)
+client.p.submission.create.text(SR, 'Nice flowers', rtj)

 Uploading videos for video posts#